Click one of the links below or scroll down the page to see:

 Participants were compared with respect to their subjective well-being, drug use, and self-esteem.
 Well-being scores were almost equivalent for groups 1 (high/high) and 2 (high non-mat/low mat), so material gains didn’t add anything to benefits of non-material achievements (or vice versa).
 Well-being scores were quite low for high materialistic/low non-materialistic (group 3), and the lowest for the low/low attainers.
 Kasser and Ryan reported similar results for other measures of psychological health (self-esteem, low levels of drug use).

-Bennett, 2014 described the paradox between public pessimism about various issues in the U.S., ranging from the economy to the state of our national democracy and values, to environmental concerns including climate change, a negativity which contrasts with an “optimism bias” regarding our personal lives.
+Bennett (2014) described the paradox between public pessimism about various issues in the U.S., ranging from the economy to the state of our national democracy and values, to environmental concerns including climate change, a negativity which contrasts with an “optimism bias” regarding our personal lives.
 A cognitive heuristic, comparative optimism, leads individuals to believe they are less vulnerable than other people to all types of risks, including environmental threats, even though objectively there is no reason to think the risks are any different for one individual versus another (Pahl et al., 2005).
 Bennett notes that an internal locus of control is associated with less disability, longer lives, and greater mental health.
-She suggests that in times of crisis, we recognize that our individual prospects are intertwined with the collective’s (vs. tragedy of the commons; see materials for social psychology), and can harness our optimistic outlook to increase empowerment to tackle the big challenges.
+She suggests that in times of crisis, we recognize that our individual prospects are intertwined with the collective’s (as opposed to the tragedy of the commons; see materials for social psychology), and can harness our optimistic outlook to increase empowerment to tackle the big challenges.

 Instructors could assign Bennett’s article or the research on which it was based, and have students discuss this argument in small groups.
 How might internal locus of control and feelings of self-efficacy be collectively enhanced?